 To pull these all together, here’s my own example:

-It is something that fits me!
+Is it something that fits me?
 I already do Facebook Live and I enjoy working with video.
 I’m a verbal processor, meaning that I find it helpful to talk through my ideas before I write them down.
+So yes, absolutely!

-Integrating YouTube into my overall strategy is where I had to slow down and really consider the plan.
-I’m most comfortable with Live video but with YouTube, I’m pre-recording everything so there’s a shift to the approach.
+Will it fit my overall strategy?
+This is where I had to slow down and really consider the plan.
+I’m most comfortable with Live video so that won't be a problem.
+But I'll also be pre-recording a lot of my videos so there’s a shift to the approach.
 Also, the process has added lots of new activities to my weekly marketing schedule and I’ve had to rearrange the order of when things happen… there’s been a lot to get my head around!
 But since I realized that YouTube would enable me to serve my audience better and I have been interested in the platform, I decided to bring it into my overall marketing strategy.
 It’s taking a lot of work to make the shift but I’m really pleased with where it’s headed.

 Here’s one more thing…